 The goal is to improve people’s ability to understand and manage their climate-related risks and opportunities, and to help them make their communities and businesses more resilient to extreme events.

 This inter-agency initiative operates under the auspices of the United States Global Change Research Program.
-The site is managed by NOAA’s Climate Program Office and is hosted by NOAA’s National Centers for Environmental Information.
+The site is managed by NOAA’s Climate Program Office and is hosted by NOAA’s Web Operation Center.

 The Toolkit is built in the Drupal content management system.
 It was developed over a six-month period by a partnership of federal agencies and organizations led by NOAA and initially launched on November 17, 2014.
 Version 1.5 of the site—with a mobile-friendly design—was launched in July 2016.